 To get started with snowshoeing in Washington, visit your local outdoor retailer, like REI, where experts can help you either rent a pair or pick out a good set of beginner shoes.
 You’ll want to choose a pair that matches the type of trails you plan to tackle in terms of elevation gain.
 Most beginners stick to easier, flatter trails and don’t need serious crampons built into their snowshoes, for example.
 Still, if you plan on graduating to tougher trails, consider buying a pair that is meant for moderate trails.
 They’ll work well on the easy ones, and still be appropriate as you take on bigger challenges.
-More beginner tips are available here.
+Get tips for beginners.

 Four Easy to Moderate Routes for Snowshoeing in Washington State

 - Gold Creek Pond

 This gem near Snoqualmie Pass is within easy reach for Puget Sound residents getting started with snowshoeing.
 The flat trail encircles the frozen lake, which sits in a bowl of big, snowy peaks.
 The four-mile trail is quiet and picturesque—and easy to follow.

 For a slightly longer hike—that’s still great for beginners—head to the Wenatchee area’s Blewett Pass, where the flat trail traverses high country full of views.
 The trail runs six miles round trip, but you can do as much or as little as you like; views are ever-present, so it’s rewarding from the start.

 - Hurricane Hill